fusioninventory/fusioninventory.github.io/documentation/agent/cron.md

 00 */4 * * * /usr/bin/fusioninventory-agent --wait=1800 >/var/lib/fusioninventory-agent/cron.log 2>&1
 ```

-For large companies, be aware, if you don't enable lazy option in cron mode and you schedule
+For large companies, be aware you can lead to [concurrent execution issues](usage.html#concurrent-execution)
+if you don't enable agent `lazy` option with cron scheduling and even more if you forget to
-many computer to make inventory at the same cron time, you can flood your GLPI server at the
-scheduled time, even more if you forget to use `--wait` option.
+use `--wait` option.
 To avoid such missconfiguration,
 you would prefer leave the agent started as systemd service and define a peaceful delay
 on server.
 You may adjust scheduled time and wait command line only option to your needs.

-As a reminder, cron mode disables the httpd daemon listening feature permitting server
+As a reminder, when launched without the [**daemonize** configuration directive](man/agent.cfg),
-to manually and remotely trigger fusioninventory-agent to run its tasks.
+as usually done from cron, the agent is a short-lived process, without
+the ability to listen on the network for out-of-schedule activation requests from the server.